 In honor of that critical fundamental right, risk must remain solely within the area of education, while law is leveraged to address maximally conclusively (not subjectively, nor weakly scientifically) defined harm.

 Yet there is a legitimate need to have traffic laws, for solid example, which are risk-based laws.
 Our Constitution therefore needs to be amended to introduce societal contexts.
 There needs to be the personal, private property, and public contexts.
-The latter allows for risk-based laws that do not impede upon harmless liberty within the other two contexts.
+The public one allows for risk-based laws that do not intentionally (explicitly nor implicitly) impede upon harmless liberty within the other two contexts.

 As there are no objective boundaries, the boundaries of language and law (nonetheless accountability) are always subjective, and human behavior defines that subjectivity for leverage.

-Minimizing the abuse of boundary-drawing likely genuinely improves public safety (i.e. improves that leverage).
+Minimizing the abuse of boundary-drawing to the fullest possible extent genuinely improves public safety (i.e. improves that leverage for us all).

-As the past is happening now in the only moment that exists (this one), and mental thoughts apparently energetically ripple back inclusively through time, I offer my best positivity for all of the honorable people throughout all wars (past, present, and, if tragically needed, future) with the understanding that a seamlessly energetic reality means that they all come (actually, they all are) home safely.
+As time is factually a dimension of space (so all time exists as one spatial moment, which is this one), and mental thoughts apparently ripple as energy back inclusively through time (relatively speaking), I offer my best positivity for all of the honorable beings throughout all wars (past, present, and, if tragically needed, future) with the understanding that a reality of pure balanced energy means that they all come (actually, they all are) home safely.

 Leave a Reply